Developing a Brand Identity for Beginners

-To whip up a strong statement for your catchphrase, you can start looking at reasons why your customers should believe you or something that makes you relatable to them.
+To whip up a strong statement for your catchphrase, you can start looking at why your customers should believe you or something that makes you relatable.
 Think about the key benefit of your brand and make it shine.

-Brand marks are seen everywhere, whether it be on product labels, business cards, shop signs, invoices, or more.
+Brand marks are everywhere, whether on product labels, business cards, shop signs, invoices, or more.

 Logos stand as the face of your brand.
-It consists of basic design elements such as text, color, space, and illustration.
+It comprises basic design elements such as text, color, space, and illustration.

-The process of making a logo can take as long as minutes or months, depending on how you source it.
-You can work with design firms or opt to generate one using an online logo maker.
+Making a logo can take as long as minutes or months, depending on how you source it.
+You can work with design firms or generate one with our AI logo generator.
 Regardless of the process, a great logo must be simple, versatile, and memorable.
-It is, after all, the first image that your audience will associate you with.
+After all, it is the first image your audience will associate you with.

 Your font of choice is a message.
 Whether you choose to use sans serif or serif fonts for your marketing collateral matters.